songpoemHQ/songpoem.github.io/_pages/index.md

   nav: "docs"
 ---

-We provide customized IT and Marketing solutions for these products.
+We provide customized IT and Marketing solutions for these concepts.
-- Membership platform
-- Subscription platform
+- Membership and Subscription platform
-- Rewards points platform
-- Marketplace
+- Marketplace, Large E-commerce.
-- Auction platform
-- SAAS
+- Booking Platform
-- Gig Economy Platform.
-- Sharing Economy Platform.
+- Gig Economy, Sharing Economy Platform.
-- E-commerce website
+- Any other custom platform that has very high traffic.
+- Any other custom platform that has need of Real-Time response.

 A Product includes
 - Web Application
 - Mobile Application
-- Metrics
+- Custom Metrics
-- Gamification
+- Gamification, Reward points.
 - Admin Dashboard
 - UX
+- Payment Integration and other API integration.

 Technologies we use
-- Elixir lang
+- Elixir lang, Ruby
-- Phoenix Framework
+- Phoenix Framework, Ruby on Rails
 - GraphQL, REST APIs
-- React.js, Swelte
+- React.js, Alpine.js, Next.js
 - TailwindCSS
-- Flutter or React Native
+- Flutter, React Native
 - Figma

-Our applications are designed for scaling.
-Contact us to get a MVP for your Idea and then a finished product.
+Our applications are designed for Scaling.
+Contact us to build a MVP for your Idea and then a finished product.